KaterinaWalter/webdocs/docs/course-info.md

      <ul>
       <li>Completing any written assignments, like homework discussions</li>
       <li>Asking GenAI to write a significant portion of code for a program</li>
-      <li>Copying any amount of code without understanding how it works</li>
+      <li>Copying any amount of code without reading the explanation and understanding how it works</li>
       <li>Not asking for permission to use GenAI tools, not checking for inaccuracies, and not citing work with GenAI</li>
      </ul>
     </td>